Jason filled up his coffee cup, put the pot back on its burner, and returned to the circle of coworkers at the break room table.

 “Couldn’t they come up with a better design?”
 Larry complained.

-“Whoever designed it was either blind, stoned, or just bored with their job,” Phil determined.
+“Whoever designed it was either blind, stoned, or just bored with their job,” Kevin determined.

 Everyone laughed then another employee poked her head into the break room.
 “Jason, telephone call.”

-“Thanks, Gayle.”
+“Thanks, Gail.”
 Jason left the break room and went to a wall telephone out in the corridor.
 He picked up the receiver and hit the hold button.
 “Hello.”

 “Hi, honey.
 How’s work?”
 Christine asked over the telephone.